 As people grow older, their Myers-Briggs personality scores can change, but not much.
 Those whose scores were extreme on one or more traits tend to soften and move toward the middle.
 The ISTJ who had a strong thinking (T) score is likely to move a little toward Feeling, with stronger emotional elements in their personality than previously.
-This blog describes the eight Introverted (I) types in their retirement ears.
+This blog describes the eight Introverted (I) types in their retirement years.
 Every combination of traits is represented, making eight in all—Sensing (S) vs Intuition (N), Thinking (T) vs. Feeling (F), and Perceiving (P) vs. Judging (J).

 ISTJs in Retirement

 Because ISTJs have been responsible, loyal employees all their lives, they’re likely to be enjoy corresponding financial rewards.
 Thus, most of them enter retirement with investments in place and can look forward to having enough money through the years ahead.
 Their habits of taking responsibility never end, either in the home or in the community.
 The main thing is, they get the chance to enjoy hobbies, relationships, and time with friends and family that formerly were unrealistic because of all their work commitments.

 ISTPs in Retirement

 For ISTPs, retirement is a time they’ve long looked forward to.
 In their working lives, there was never opportunity to pursue all their hobbies and other pursuits.
 A few postpone retirement if they get a great deal of satisfaction from their paid employment.
 Many have volunteer “careers,” which support their strong work ethic.
 Whatever ISTPs take up to pass the time, their absorption is so complete that they often forget to attend to mundane matters such as eating meals or meeting commitments they’ve made to friends and family.

 ISFJs in Retirement